How it works

 Over the last few years, electricity prices have repeatedly been disrupted by external shocks.
 First by post-Covid market tightening, then by the Ukraine energy crisis, and now again by renewed geopolitical pressure in the Middle East.
 For building owners and developers, this raises a fundamental question: how can assets remain stable and competitive in such an unpredictable energy landscape?

-1. Strengthening leasing and sale potential
+1. Solar facade help strengthen leasing and sales potential

 Occupiers prefer buildings with lower operating risks, strong sustainability performance, and predictable long-term costs.
 According to CBRE, sustainability-certified office buildings achieve an average rental premium of 4.9% across Continental Europe.
 In Germany’s top five office markets, tenants are willing to pay around 5.9% more for ESG-certified properties.